teorth/equational_theories/paper/contributions.md

 the [CReDiT categories](https://credit.niso.org/):

 - **Conceptualization**: Ideas; formulation or evolution of overarching research goals and aims.
 - **Data Curation**: Management activities to annotate (produce metadata), scrub data and maintain research data (including software code, where it is necessary for interpreting the data itself) for initial use and later reuse.
-[This includes contributions to, or maintainance of, the blueprint for the project.]
+[This includes contributions to, or maintenance of, the blueprint for the project.]
 - **Formal Analysis**: Application of statistical, mathematical, computational, or other formal techniques to analyze or synthesize study data.
 [This encompasses any efforts to analyze the implication graph, for instance using machine learning tools or statistical analysis.]
 - **Funding Acquisition**: Acquisition of the financial support for the project leading to this publication.
 - **Investigation**: Conducting a research and investigation process, specifically performing the experiments, or data/evidence collection.
 [This includes producing any mathematical investigation of a given implication between equational laws.]